To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Joffe received the threatening calls in late October last year while Selebi’s legal team was arguing that the judge should recuse himself from the trial.

 Selebi’s lawyer, Wynanda Coetzee, said this week she and her client were “shocked” by the allegations and “distanced themselves from any such threats”.
-They were not aware of the threats, but “observed that Judge Joffe was under protection from early in the trial”.

 “Threats of this nature are condemned in the strongest terms and Mr Selebi and his defence team have great respect for the judicial process and the independence thereof,” said Coetzee.